TIBCOSoftware/cic-cli-main/README.md

 ### Configure Plugins

-There can be configurations which are plugin specific.
-These configurations are maintained in `tibco-cli-config.ini` file.
+Some plugins and topics might also need persistent configurations.
+These configurations are maintained in `tibco-cli-config.ini` file. \
 Every **section** and **subsection** of ini file represents configurations for **topics** and **subtopics** of the plugin respectively.
 Topics are set of commands grouped together in the plugin.  \
 E.g: suppose we have a plugin for TIBCO Cloud Integration and it has three topics flogo, nodejs and businessworks `tibco tci:flogo:<command>`